-(1) The Master's thesis should demonstrated that the candidate is able to deal comprehensively and in depth with a problem in his/her area of study in the allotted time conforming to the objectives given in § 3 Para.
+- (1) The Master's thesis should demonstrated that the candidate is able to deal comprehensively and in depth with a problem in his/her area of study in the allotted time conforming to the objectives given in § 3 Para.
 3 and 4.
-The topic must be so constituted that it can be effectively treated in the allotted time.

-(2) The Departmental Examination Rules will specify the scope of treatment in the Master's thesis; it will constitute at minimum of 15 credits and a maximum of 30 credits.
+The topic must be so constituted that it can be effectively treated in the allotted time. - (2) The Departmental Examination Rules will specify the scope of treatment in the Master's thesis; it will constitute at minimum of 15 credits and a maximum of 30 credits.
 The time from issue of the topic to the submission of the Master's thesis will be at least 12 and at most 24 weeks.
 An accompanying colloquium can be required as a component of the Master's degree module.

-(3) The Master's thesis must, as a rule, be presented in the framework of a Master's colloquium.
-The Departmental Examination Rules will specify the date, grading, weighting and possible repeating of the colloquium.
-The entire colloquium will last a maximum of 60 minutes.
-A precondition for admission to the colloquium is that the Master's thesis be awarded a grade of 'Sufficient' (4.0) at least.
-Students in the same degree programme are entitled to participate in the colloquium as auditors.
-(4) In addition, § 23 with the exception of Para.
+- (3) The master's degree dissertation must normally be presented in the form of a master's degree oral exam.
+The Subject Examination Regulations govern who issues the grade for the oral exam and the time, grading, weighting and repetition of the oral exam.
+The complete oral exam should last no longer than 60 minutes.
+Admission to the oral exam is only possible if the master's degree dissertation has been awarded at least the grade of "adequate" (4.0).
+Students on the same course are entitled to take part in the oral exam as listeners. - (4) In addition, § 23 with the exception of Para.
 1 and 2 applies analogously.